Fandom-Entry-pass/fandom-entry-pass/README.md

-# FandomEntryPass App (Frontend + Backend)
+# FandomEntryPass App (Frontend)

 ## Includes
 - Frontend PWA: index.html + manifest + service-worker + icons

-- Backend API: Vercel serverless functions in /api
-- Database schema: schema.sql
+This repository only contains the frontend portion of FandomEntryPass.
+Backend API functions and the database schema are not included; you'll need to supply your own implementations compatible with this frontend.

 ## Steps
 1. Upload all files to your GitHub repo (root).